-Mercer University Residency Requirement: All 1st, 2nd, and 3rd year students are required to live on campus.
+Mercer University requires all 1st, 2nd, & 3rd year students to live on campus.

 6 Easy Steps to Finding Off-Campus Housing